 Consider two sets setA and setB, we say setA is a subset of setB if and only if for every element e in setA, setB.contains(e) is true.

-When setA is a subset of setB and setB is a setA, then it must be the case that setA.equals(setB) is true.
+When setA is a subset of setB and setB is a subset of setA, then it must be the case that setA.equals(setB) is true.

 • A set that contains no element is a subset of any set